-[Commentary] In order for a structure repaired or strengthened with top-surface overlaying to fulfill the required performance, the existing parts and overlaying parts need to function together as a composite structure.
-Fig. C3.3.1 shows examples of the cross section of decks to which top-surface overlaying is applied.
+Fig. C3.3.1 Examples of the cross section of decks to which top-surface overlaying is applied top-surface overlaying is applied.
 Generally, after the existing deck is cut by 10 mm, its top surface is shot-blasted and steel fiber reinforced concrete is placed while applying adhesive as necessary in order to bond the existing deck and overlaying part.
-Regarding treatment of overlay placement interface, whether to use adhesive and how to apply it shall be decided rationally taking into consideration the circumstances of the construction site.
+Regarding placement interface treatment, whether to use adhesive and how to apply it shall be decided rationally taking into consideration the circumstances of the construction site.
 Generally, asphalt pavement is placed on top of the steel fiber reinforced concrete of the overlaying part and a water-resistant layer needs to be provided between the overlaying part and pavement.
 This is particularly important for preventing the degradation of decks from occurring or accelerating in the presence of water.
 For example, water accumulating in decks accelerates fatigue-caused damage or degradation, and chloride ions that penetrate into decks with water promote steel corrosion.